StefMa/hugo-fresh/docs/content/module.md

 ## Module

 The theme is an [hugo modules](https://gohugo.io/hugo-modules/)-theme.
-It is not possible to add this theme as a git submodule anymore.
+It is not recommended to add this theme as a git submodule.
+However, it is still possible.
+See the [Deep modifications](../deepmodifications) guide for me.

-This provides several benefits for the development of this theme.
+Using the theme as a hugo module provides several benefits for the development of this theme.

 ### Versioning / stable theme